 The syndicate does not have any directly held receivables that are past due and impaired or any other impaired assets at the reporting date.
 The syndicate shares in the Syndicate 1969 risk associated with debtors arising from direct insurance and reinsurance operations that are past due but not impaired at the reporting date.
-These debtors have been individually assessed for impairment by considering information such as the occurrence of significant changes in the counterparty's financial position, patterns of historical payment information and disputes with difficulty in meeting obligations arising from its insurance contracts and financial liabilities as they fall due.
-Due to underwrites, liquidity risk is borne by Syndicate 1969.
-The syndicate is therefore indirectly sensitive to the liquidity on behalf of the syndicate.
+These debtors have been individually assessed for impairment by considering information such as the occurrence of significant changes in the counterparty's financial position, patterns of historical payment information and disputes with counterparties.